PhishPhillet/phishphillet/docs/_posts/2025-08-08-phisher-cant-paypal.md

 your phishing emails from creating something, ahem, *believeable* to tracking the response and getting the malicious links or payload just right.
-There is no shame if you cannot write a phishing email on your own, but like the old TV ad, get some help!
+There is no shame if you cannot write a phishing email on your own, but like the old TV ad said, get some help!

 <img src="/images/2025/stop-it-help.jpg"
 class="align-center" alt="[Man in suit ssaying stop it, get some help]">

-As I admitted, I have no baking skills, but I feel while my attempts at making brownies set a really low bar, this phisher is at a different, lower level.
+As I admitted, I have no baking skills, but I feel while my attempts at making brownies set a really low bar, this phisher looked at my accomplishment, said "hold my beer!", and achieved a new lower level.
 Did he get there by accident, concidence, just lack of skills, or did he woke up in the morning and decided to a really disappointing phishing email?
 You decide.